epwalsh/obsidian.nvim/README.md

     work = "~/vaults/work",
   },

-  -- Optional, default vault to open when the plugin loads default_workspace = personal,
+  -- Optional, name of the default vault to open when the plugin loads default_workspace = 'personal',

   -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",